Junyi-L/USfluIndex/README.md

         * Code/Peak/KCDE_copula_estimation.R estimates the corresponding copulas of the KCDE model and saves the estimated parameters in Code/USfluIndex/Results/Peak/copula-estimation-results/.
 Code/Peak/Prophet_peak.R predicts the peak timing and intensity using the fitted copulas and estimated KCDE, and saves the prediction and scores in Results/Peak/peak-week-KCDE.rds.
         * Code/Peak/naive_peak.R predicts the peak timing and intensity using the naive approach and saves the prediction and scores in Results/Peak/peak-week-naive.rds.

     * Code/Beta_forecast_p.R defines a function `Beta_Forecast_p` to simulate trajectories from a given Beta model for a given prediction horizon.
-This function is used for both short-term forecast and peak prediction of the Beta model.
+This function is used for both short-term forecast and seasonal prediction from the Beta model.
 A function `cal_log_score` is defined here, which calculates the log score of short-term forecast, based on the averaged predictive distribution of each trajectory.

-    * Code/summary_ph1-4.R summarizes the short-term forecast and saves the summary tables in Results/Forecast_ph1-4/res_ph1_4.rds and Results/Forecast_ph1-4/res_ph1_4_2.rds.
+    * Code/summary_ph1-4.R summarizes the short-term forecasts and saves the summary tables in Results/Forecast_ph1-4/res_ph1_4.rds and Results/Forecast_ph1-4/res_ph1_4_2.rds.

-    * Code/summary_peak.R summarizes the peak prediction and saves the summary table in Results/Peak/res_peak.rds.
+    * Code/summary_peak.R summarizes the seasonal targets and saves the summary table in Results/Peak/res_peak.rds.

     * Code/plots_paper.R generates some plots for the paper and saves them in Results/plots/.